 It may seem counterintuitive, combining Letterbox Marketing with digital marketing channels.
 Surely the dawn of digital marketing overrules the need for what many still view as the “traditional” media channel, the letterbox?
 Well, data suggests otherwise.

-Our own Salmat Marketing Report 2018 report discovered that a third (33%) of consumers use Letterbox marketing and online catalogues to inform their purchase decisions.
-Yet, marketers will spend (on average) 41% of their marketing budget online in 2018, according to the report.
-So, the savvy marketer should be looking at how they can harness the power of print and digital.
+Our own Salmat Marketing Report 2019 discovered that almost a third (28%) of consumers use Letterbox Marketing to inform their purchase decisions.
+Yet, Letterbox does not even appear in the top six marketing channels in which marketers invested in the past 12 months.
+Australian marketers have chosen to invest in the company website (49%), email marketing (40%), online advertising (37%), TV advertising (33%) and events or trade shows (32%).
+So, the savvy marketer should be looking at how they can harness the power of print and digital together.

 Don’t be misled.
 The opportunities to combine Letterbox Marketing with digital channels have

 advanced.
 Making a digital version of a catalogue still has its place, but the possibilities to amplify the reach and ROI of a catalogue using online shopping portals, apps and paid media, are becoming increasingly sophisticated.

 So, how can retailers get more from their Letterbox Marketing investments, reach new audiences and use the insights from digital campaigns to inform future campaigns – both off and online?

 For most brands, printed catalogues are a single component of their marketing mix.
 However, the opportunities to use digital channels to optimise existing Letterbox Marketing campaigns have increased in recent years, and are worth exploring to make sure that retailers are getting the most from their investments.

 So, what is in it for a retailer?

 Firstly, there is the benefit of increasing the reach of the catalogue.
 Salmat’s distribution